ogunleye0720/THREE-TIER-ARCHITECTURE/README.md

 ## STEPS TO DEPLOY A CROSS-REGIONAL READ_REPLICA RDS INSTANCE

 STEP 1 : - The source_db_instance ARN Is Required By The Read_Replica To Connect Across Region With The Master RDS.
 Log Into Your AWS account, Search For The RDS Management Console In The Source Region, Which Is By Default "us-east-1".
 Select The RDS Matching The Idenfier.
 Click On The Configuration tab, Navigate until you Find The ARN.
-There Other ways To  Get The Source_db ARN.
 Copy The ARN and Paste Somewhere Safe For Future Reference.
+There Are Other ways To  Get The Source_db ARN :

    - [x] An Amazon Resource Name Can Be Constructed Using The Following Syntax: